gregsaun/bear_extruder_and_x_axis/optional_parts/bondtech_x_carriage/README.md

 The original Bondtech Prusa Upgrade Extruder needs a dedicated Bear X carriage to be used with the Bear X axis.
 You can find this special Bear X carriage and all hardware/printed parts needed in the [Bill of Materials](#bill-of-materials) section below.

-:grey_exclamation: Note that in order to be sure inconsistent extrusion is cured with this extruder we highly recommend to use the [Sunon fan](../hotend_fan) with the Bondtech extruder.
+:grey_exclamation: Note that in order to be sure inconsistent extrusion is cured with this extruder we highly recommend to check [our recommended fans](../hotend_fan/README.md).